2024 Schedule 8812 Form and Instructions

 When to File Schedule 8812

 Schedule 8812 is filed with your Form 1040, Form 1040-SR, or Form 1040-NR when you are claiming the child tax credit (CTC) or the additional child tax credit (ACTC) for qualifying children and other dependents.
 This form helps calculate the refundable and nonrefundable portions of the credit, ensuring you receive the correct amount.
-Form Schedule 8812 should be filed by April 15th, unless you have filed for an extension, which may extend the deadline to October 15th.
+Schedule 8812 should be filed by April 15th, unless you have filed for an extension, which may extend the deadline to October 15th.

 Where to Mail Schedule 8812

-If you're filing electronically, form Schedule 8812 will be submitted with your federal income tax return.
+If you're filing electronically, Schedule 8812 will be submitted with your federal income tax return.
 For paper filing, attach Schedule 8812 to your Form 1040, Form 1040-SR, or Form 1040-NR and mail it to the IRS address listed in the general instructions.
 Notice the Attachment Sequence No. 47 text in the upper right-hand corner of the Schedule 8812 form.
 Always verify the correct mailing address and, if possible, use certified mail to track your return and ensure it's delivered on time.

 Common IRS Schedule 8812 Mistakes to Avoid